 Sustainable process technology develops new process concepts for bio-refinery applications and sustainable raw materials.
 Other research themes include interfacial phenomena and processes important for mass and heat transport, sub-micron filtration processes, micro reactors, etc.

-Theis specialization Chemical & Process Engineering of the Master’s programme Chemical Engineering is for everyone who wants to deepen their knowledge of process engineering.
+The specialisation Chemical & Process Engineering of the Master’s in Chemical Engineering is for everyone who wants to deepen their knowledge of process engineering.